yangymargaret/REUNION/README.md

 ### Rediscover

-The command to use Rediscover to perform TF binding prediction is as follows:
+The command to use Rediscover to perform TF binding prediction is as follows (please find test_reunion_rediscover_1.py in the folder REUNION):

 python test_reunion_rediscover_1.py [Options]